 In accidents that involve two cars, it is easy to establish who is at fault.
-In a 3 car fender bender who is at fault?
+In a 3 car fender bender, it can be more difficult to determine who is at fault.
 It gets more complicated if an accident involves more than two cars.
 Fault does not always fall on one driver.

 There are times when different drivers were at fault to a certain degree.
 In such instances, it may be difficult to bring a personal injury lawsuit or make a claim with your insurance.
 Get the help of Los Angeles car accident attorneys.

 When trying to establish fault in a three-car fender bender, witness accounts are very important.
 To prove liability, you have to prove negligence.
 The driver that was negligent is legally responsible for the accident.
 If two drivers were negligent, they share liability for the accident.

 All drivers should leave a safe distance between their vehicle and the one in front of them.
 If there is little space between cars, rear-end accidents are likely to happen.
 A driver may not have enough time to stop without hitting the car in front of them in case of unexpected situations.
 If a driver drives too close to the car in front of them, they are considered to be negligent.

 If a car is pushed into another vehicle after being hit from the back, the driver may not be liable for the accident.
 In most cases, the tailing driver is at fault.